personio/datadog-synthetic-test-support/CONTRIBUTING.md

 Before submitting a pull request, please ensure that:

 * You are working against the latest source on the `master` branch.
-* You checked existing open and recently merged pull requests to make sure the problem is not addressed already.
+* You checked the existing open and recently merged pull requests to make sure the problem is not addressed already.
 * You opened an issue to discuss the proposed change.
 Avoid changing too many things at once.
 Make sure the issue covers one problem/improvement at a time.

 In order to contribute via pull requests, please follow the steps below:

 1. Clone the repository.
-2. Create a new branch from master.
+2. Create a new branch from `master`.
 3. Develop and test your code changes.
 See the project's [README](README.md) for further information about working in this repository.
 4. Add necessary unit tests for the code changes and make sure that all tests pass locally.
 5. Run `./gradlew ktlintFormat` to autoformat your code.